News & Features | Fleet Lists | Photos | Events Diary | Tram of the Year | About the Site | Email

 The last operated dates are at Beamish unless stated otherwise.

 Gateshead 10 is currently underdoing an extensive overhaul.
-This also includes it returning to its Gateshead identity having spent the past few years as Grimsby & Immingham 26.
-The tram is now due to be completed spring 2024.
+This has also included it returning to its Gateshead identity having spent the past few years as Grimsby & Immingham 26.
+It is hoped the tram will return to service during 2025.

 The remains of Gateshead 51 were transported to Beamish in October 2006 and with nothing substantial left of the tram its likely to be used to help in the restoration of 52 with little prospect of it being restored itself.